Natural Gourmet Institute Contact Us

 Leslie Cerier is a nutrition expert and consultant, gourmet vegetarian caterer and cooking instructor, author of Going Wild in the Kitchen, The Quick and Easy Organic Gourmet, coauthor of Sea Vegetable Celebrations, and editor of Taste Life!
 Organic Recipes.
 Leslie has developed recipes for organic food companies and individuals for the past two decades.
 She has published dozens of articles on vegetarian cooking, nutrition, and organic lifestyles and has a deep appreciation for sustainable agriculture.
 Her website is lesliecerier.com.

-Annemarie Colbin, Ph.D., CHES, founder and CEO of this institution, is an internationally recognized health educator, author, consultant, and speaker, specializing in food and its effects on health.
+Annemarie Colbin, Ph.D., founder and CEO of this institution, is an internationally recognized health educator, author, consultant, and speaker, specializing in food and its effects on health.
 She is the author of several books including Food and Healing, which has been translated into six languages; The Natural Gourmet (both from Ballantine Books); and Whole Foods for Strong Bones (New Harbinger Publications) due out in late 2008.
 She writes a regular column for New York Spirit magazine, and lectures widely.
 Dr Colbin has won awards for her teaching, writing, educational work, and business activities.
 Her website is foodandhealing.com.

 Fran Costigan, a veteran teacher, consultant, and recipe developer, is the author of More Great Good Dairy-Free Desserts Naturally.
 A graduate of the New York Restaurant School, the CTP, and a former pastry chef at several NYC establishments including Angelica Kitchen, Fran's background gives her a unique perspective from which to create absolutely delicious naturally sweetened vegan desserts that have inspired even hardcore sweet seekers to explore more healthful options.
+Her website is: francostigan.com

 Ronald Dushkin, M.D. is a medical doctor practicing holistic medicine in New York City.
 He is a former physician at the Kripalu Center for Yoga and Health in Lenox, MA., and a charter member of the American Holistic Medical Association.